NREL/REopt.jl/README.md

 ## Quick Start
 Evaluating only `PV` and `Storage` requires a linear program solver.
 Adding a generator and/or multiple outages makes the problem mixed-integer linear, and thus requires a MILP solver.
 See https://jump.dev/JuMP.jl/stable/installation/ for a list of solvers.
-The REopt Lite package has been tested with `Xpress`, `Cbc` and `CPLEX`.
+The REopt package has been tested with `Xpress`, `Cbc` and `CPLEX`.
 ### Example
 ```
 using Xpress